 Most people will associate eating a salad with dieting and losing weight.
 While this can be true, it often results in overestimating calorie consumption and, unfortunately, weight gain.
 You can make a salad as fattening, and calorie dense as a McDonald’s Big Mac.

 The lettuce isn’t the problem.
 Tomatoes, and cucumbers — still good.
 Even the croutons aren’t that bad.
-It’s when you decide to make your salad taste a little better, and more in line with what you’re taste buds are accustomed to.
+It’s when you decide to make your salad taste a little better, and more in line with what your taste buds are accustomed to.

 It’s the dressing, the cheese, and yes — it’s the bacon.
 If you’re going to be disciplined enough to eat a salad, don’t ruin the benefits by using the most fattening dressing or toppings available.